GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/0-Getting-Started.md

 The Front-end Web App is a static SPA application written in React.
 Since React is outside the scope of this guide, the source code for the Front-end Web App is provided for you.
 The Front-end Web App communicates with the Node.js backend API, which you will build in this lab.

 The Node.js backend API is responsible for generating responses to user queries.
 It queries Azure Cosmos DB to extract relevant documents using vector search and then uses Azure OpenAI services to generate responses to user queries.

+Lets get started by clicking the Next button below.